-All components of Some or all A nearly achieved result occurs when a \sim the performance components were result is within 5% of the target.
-Nearly measure have Not achieved not achieved as per Achieved achieved been met. schedule or target.
-TARGET/ YOU CAN EXPECT MEASURE HOW WE PERFORMED RESULT The number of flooding events There was one flooding event that occur in the district in a Target: 0 on 8 October 2023 which financial year.
-Result: 1 resulted in habitable floor Previous year flooding.
-Result: We maintain and Not Achieved operate the stormwater Target: ≤ 1 per network in a way that 1000 connections minimises the likelihood (2,724)of stormwater entering 17 habitable floors in Te Kūiti connections) For each flooding event the habitable buildings. were recorded as flooded Result: 6.2 per number of habitable floors during the 8 October flooding 1000 connections affected in a financial year. event.
-Previous vear Result: Not Achieved Compliance with resource consents for discharge from its Stormwater system, measured by the number of the following (received by Council with a financial year): We comply with our The number of infringement Target: ≤ 2 resource consent notices related to the There have been no notices Result: 0 conditions and management of the stormwater received.
-Previous year minimise the impact of system.
-Result: Achieved stormwater on the environment The number of abatement, There have been no notices enforcement or conviction Target: 0 \bigcirc received. actions related to the Result: 0 management of the stormwater Previous year system.
-Result: Achieved We will respond within The median response^ time to a reasonable timeframe attend a flooding event, There was one service (measured from the time that to flooding.
-Target: ≤ 180 request received about the notification is received to minutes (3hrs) Result: 28 minutes flooding with a response time the time that service personnel of 28 minutes. reach the site).
-Previous year Result: Not Achieved Target: ≤ 4 The Council provides a The number of complaints complaints per reliable stormwater received about the performance 1,000 properties There were 22 complaints (2.724 connections) collection service. of the Council's urban received about the Result: 8.08 per performance of the Council's stormwater system per 1,000 1000 properties properties connected. urban stormwater system, these largely related to the 8 Previous year October flooding.
-Result: Not Achieved A flooding event means an overflow of stormwater from a territorial authority's stormwater system that enters a habitable floor.
+A nearly achieved result occurs when a result is within 5% of the target.

+YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We maintain and The number of flooding events that occur in the district in a financial year.
+Target: 0 Result: 1 Previous year Result: Not Achieved There was one flooding event on 8 October 2023 which resulted in habitable floor flooding. operate the stormwater network in a way that minimises the likelihood of stormwater entering habitable buildings.
+For each flooding event the number of habitable floors affected in a financial year.
+Target: ≤ 1 per 1000 connections (2,724 connections) Result: 6.2 per 1000 connections Previous year Result: Not Achieved 17 habitable floors in Te Kūiti were recorded as flooded during the 8 October flooding event.
+We comply with our resource consent conditions and minimise the impact of Compliance with resource consents for discharge measured by the number of the following (received to the number of infringement notices related to the management of the stormwater system.
+Target: ≤ 2 Result: 0 Previous year Result: Athioped stormwater on the environment The number of abatement, enforcement or conviction actions related to the management of the stormwater system.
+Target: 0 Result: 0 Previous year Result: Achieved There have been no notices received.
+We will respond within a reasonable timeframe to flooding.
+The median response^ time to attend a flooding event, (measured from the time that the notification is received to the time that service personnel reach the site).
+Target: ≤ 180 minutes (3hrs) Result: 28 minutes Previous year Result: Not Achieved^^ There was one service request received about flooding with a response time of 28 minutes.
+The Council provides a reliable stormwater collection service.
+The number of complaints received about the performance of the Council's urban stormwater system per 1,000 properties connected.
+Target: ≤ 4 complaints per 1,000 properties (2,724 connections) Result: 8.08 per 1000 properties Previous year Result: Not Achieved There were 22 complaints received about the performance of the Council's urban stormwater system, these largely related to the 8 October flooding.

+^{} A flooding event means an overflow of stormwater from a territorial authority's stormwater system that enters a habitable floor.

-Habitable floor refers to the floor of a building (including a basement) but does not include ancillary structures such as stand-alone garden sheds or garages.
+^{} Habitable floor refers to the floor of a building (including a basement) but does not include ancillary structures such as stand-alone garden sheds or garages.

-^ The median response times for resolution, in a year, measured from the time that the Council receives notification to the time that service personnel confirm resolution of the blockage or other fault.
+[^] The median response times for resolution, in a year, measured from the time that the Council receives notification to the time that service personnel confirm resolution of the blockage or other fault.